zepam/Glossary/README.md

 **Auto-Encoders**: neural networks that learn to efficiently compress and encode data then learn to reconstruct the data back from the reduced encoded representation to a representation that is as close to the original input as possible.

 **Inference**: when a trained model is used to infer (predict) values using live data.

+**Regularization**: techniques that help prevent overfitting in machine learning models by adding a penalty for complexity, ensuring better generalization to unseen data.